 Foot Care Nurse Certificate Program Advanced

-This Advanced Foot care Nurse Certificate program provides registered nurses RN's, nurse practitioners NP's, registered practical nurses RPN's, and License Practical Nurse LPN's with the knowledge and skills necessary to function as a Certified Foot Care Nurse CFCN in private practice, or within their healthcare community setting.
+This Advanced Foot care Nurse Certificate program is the only CNA accredited foot care nurse program that is fully recognized Canada wide.
+This course is offered onsite and online and provides registered nurses RN's, nurse practitioners NP's, registered practical nurses RPN's, and License Practical Nurse LPN's with the knowledge and skills necessary to function as a Certified Foot Care Nurse CFCN in private practice, or within their healthcare community setting.
 Course is approved by the Foot Care Nurse Certification Board and includes the Certified Foot Care Nurse CFCN Competency Exam.

 College of Health Studies is an approved education provider through nursing education initiative at RNAO, RPNAO, LPNA.